Luxembourg Work Permits & Visas: Employer Guide to Types & Sponsorship

 If you’re looking to hire in Luxembourg, book a demo and we’ll help you prepare, flag potential issues, and streamline the path to compliant onboarding.

-What is the difference between a work permit and a work visa in Luxembourg?
+What is the difference between a Type D visa and a residence permit in Luxembourg?

-How long does it take to process a work permit or visa in Luxembourg?
+How long does it take to get a Luxembourg work permit?

 Expand in